The Art Initiative at The Tobin Center

-The speed and improvisation with which Heeley could design and fabricate designs was never associated with carelessness or a lack of attention to detail.
+Heeley's speed and improvisation could design and fabricate designs that were never associated with carelessness or a lack of attention to detail.
 A costume design for Roxanne in the Guthrie Theater’s 1971 production of Cyrano de Bergerac features fabric swatches whose colors are nearly indistinguishable from the hues Heeley used in the rendering itself.
-Another Guthrie design for a 1972 production of Oedipus presents Jocasta clothed in an assortment of intricate, discernible patterns, fabrics, and embellishments, but is composed in a completely monochrome palette of graphite and gouache.
+Another Guthrie design for a 1972 production of Oedipus presents Jocasta clothed in an assortment of intricate, discernible patterns, fabrics, and embellishments but is composed in a completely monochrome palette of graphite and gouache.

 Heeley won three Tony Awards, two in 1968 for costumes and sets for Rosencrantz and Guildenstern are Dead, Tom Stoppard’s absurdist spin on Hamlet.
 This was the first time someone won both design awards for the same production.
 Heeley’s talents were notably exhibited in 1987 in one of his signature productions: The Nutcracker.
 Produced by the Houston Ballet, Heeley’s storybook scenery and striking costumes masterfully captured the magic of Tchaikovsky’s holiday ballet.
 Brandishing a sword and donning a helmet, one mouse rides another into battle with the toy soldiers in one of Heeley’s whimsical designs for the production.
 In opposition to the mice, the Nutcracker brandishes his own sword in a grand military costume.

 Robert L.B.
-Tobin was an important theatre patron and a visionary theatre collector who appreciated the artistic as well as the documentary importance of scene and costume designs.
+Tobin was an important theatre patron and a visionary theatre collector who appreciated the artistic and documentary importance of scene and costume designs.
 His collection, which includes preliminary sketches, presentation drawings, and maquettes, comprises the core of the Tobin Collection of Theatre Arts at the McNay Art Museum.